 As far as cookie recipes, I prefer how Cup4Cup performs because the added cornstarch gives a nice boost of chewiness and the grittiness is less detectable.
 My runner up is King Arthur Measure-for-Measure, which works as a dairy-free alternative, but has a slight “floury” texture.

-Now that you have the best recipe for fudgy brownie gluten-free cookies, how can you make them even better?
-Below are some of my favorite chocolate cookie dough mix-in ideas!
+Now that you have the best recipe for fudgy brownie cookies, how can you make them even better?
+Of course chopped nuts are always a good idea.
+Mix in a 1/2 cup of walnuts, pecans, peanuts, or whatever you like.

 As the batter sits and absorbs moisture, it will become thicker.
 While this doesn’t affect the flavor or texture, they will not spread as much.
 Luckily, this can easily be fixed!